eban5/aws-developer-exam-notes/notes-main.md

 - Parameters: custom values, environment type prod or test.
 - Conditions: provision resources based on environment.
 - Mappings: create custom mappins like Region:AMI.
 - Tranformation: reference code yaml/json in S3 and run it.
 Code re-use here.
+The optional Transform section specifies one or more macros that AWS CloudFormation uses to process your template.
+The Transform section builds on the simple, declarative language of AWS CloudFormation with a powerful macro system.
+INTRINSIC FUNCTION.
 - Resources: resources you are deploying. **MANDATORY**
 - Outputs: user-defined

+## CloudFormation and SAM

+Serverless Application Model (SAM)

 ## SQS